Bighairymtnman/Javalin-Reference/README.md

 Each section includes practical, well-commented code examples demonstrating implementation and best practices for modern web development.

 ## Learning Path
-1. Start with Basics for core web concepts
+1. Start with JavalinElements for core concepts
+2. Move to JavalinBasics for web fundamentals
-2. Move to Advanced for complex features
+3. Advance to AdvancedJavalin for complex features

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.